-- Treat me as you would anyone else.
-I do the same things as you do, but sometimes use different techniques.
+- Treat a person who is blind the same as you would anyone else.
+They do the same things as you do, but may use different techniques.

-- Talk directly to me, not to my companion.
+- Talk directly to a person who is blind, not to their companion.
 Loss of sight is not loss of intellect.

 - When entering a room, identify yourself; when exiting, be sure to mention that you are leaving.
-Address me by name so I will know you are speaking to me.
+Address the person by name so they will know you are speaking to them.

 - Be sure to give useful directions.
 Phrases such as “across the street” and “left at the next corner” are more helpful than vague descriptions like “over there.”

 - In a restaurant, give clear directions to available seats.
-Your offer to read the menu aloud may be appreciated, but you shouldn’t assume I would not want to order my own food.
+Your offer to read the menu aloud may be appreciated, but you shouldn’t assume the person would not want to order their own food.

-- Offer to let me know what is on the table: ketchup bottle, water glasses, salt and pepper shakers, etc. You can describe the location of items by using clock positions: “Your coffee is at 3 o’clock”; “The sugar is at 1 o’clock.”
+- When the food arrives, ask if the person would like to know what is on their plate.
+You can describe the location of food items by using clock positions: “Your coffee is at 3 o’clock”; “The sugar is at 1 o’clock.”

-- Be sensitive when questioning me about my blindness.
+- Be sensitive when questioning someone about their blindness.
 This is personal information and boundaries should be respected.